Hong Kong Palace Museum: Announcement and reaction

 News of the museum was made public in a surprise announcement on 23 December 2016.
-On that day, Lam signed a cooperation agreement with the Palace Museum in Beijing.
+On that day, Carrie Lam signed a cooperation agreement with the Palace Museum in Beijing.
 The signing was witnessed by Chief Executive Leung Chun-ying and Chinese culture minister Luo Shugang.
 Leung commented, "This is the best and greatest gift to celebrate the 20th anniversary of Hong Kong’s return to the motherland", referring to the 2017 commemoration of the Handover.

-The new museum will display relics lent from the Palace Museum on a long-term basis.
-It will be managed by a subsidiary of the West Kowloon Cultural District Authority (WKCDA).
-The cost of construction is planned to be covered by a HK$3.5 billion donation from the Hong Kong Jockey Club Charities Trust.
-The funding arrangement circumvents the need for the government to seek funding from the Legislative Council.
+The new museum would display relics lent from the Palace Museum on a long-term basis.
+It would be managed by a subsidiary of the West Kowloon Cultural District Authority (WKCDA).
+The cost of construction was planned to be covered by a HK$3.5 billion donation from the Hong Kong Jockey Club Charities Trust.
+The funding arrangement circumvented the need for the government to seek funding from the Legislative Council.

 The announcement was controversial.
 Critics complained of the lack of consultation.
-Others view the museum as an effort to increase Beijing's influence in Hong Kong and as a "political scheme" to foment patriotism.
-This follows a year of political turmoil in Hong Kong surrounding Beijing's encroachment on the territory's rights and freedoms.

-Ada Wong, who sits on the consultation panel of the WKCDA, said that the panel received no notification prior to the announcement of the new museum.
+Others viewed the museum as an effort to increase Beijing's influence in Hong Kong and as a "political scheme" to foment patriotism.
+This followed a year of political turmoil in Hong Kong surrounding Beijing's encroachment on the territory's rights and freedoms.Ada Wong, who sat on the consultation panel of the WKCDA, said that the panel received no notification prior to the announcement of the new museum.
 She questioned the secrecy surrounding the project, asking: "If it is a good proposal, why didn’t they communicate with us sooner? [...]
 The government should tell us why it chose to inform Hong Kong people in this manner.
 It should explain why it didn’t begin the consultation process sooner, whether West Kowloon is the best site, and who will lead the project."
 She said she would not oppose the museum, but suggested that its content should be presented from a Hong Kong perspective.
-Legislator James To said that the opacity of the project planning was "absolutely inappropriate" and undermined Hong Kong's autonomy.

-Town planner Camille Lam criticised the direct appointment of Rocco Yim as architect without any design competition, as had been done with the M+ Museum, or open tender, as is common practice for other public buildings.
+Legislator James To said that the opacity of the project planning was "absolutely inappropriate" and undermined Hong Kong's autonomy.Town planner Camille Lam criticised the direct appointment of Rocco Yim as architect without any design competition, as had been done with the M+ Museum, or open tender, as is common practice for other public buildings.
 She said that the public should be consulted as the government was changing the established plan for the WKCD, which was drawn up with extensive public consultation.

 On the other hand, a group called the Alliance in Support of Hong Kong Palace Museum was formed to support the idea.
 The convenor, Fok Kin-man, stated that the lack of consultation was so that the government could give the Hong Kong people a pleasant surprise.